from Psychotherapy

 More about our vision

-If you are interested in finding out what kind of speaker, listener, problem-solver, dancer, cook, artist, or collaborator you are, this is a place for you.
+If you are interested in deepening your connection to the greater whole and are not afraid to change the very notion of who you are, this is a place for you.
 The only two things required for your participation are your desire to experiment and a belief that by helping yourself, you are helping others, as well as the other way around.

 Dharma College